tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 ## Things to explore

-* What are the issues with writing a program generator
+* What are the issues with writing a program generator?
-* What are the tools that we currently have to solve those issues
+* What are the tools that we currently have to solve those issues?
 * Look at theoretical implications of program generation (probabilities)
 * Define the problem and the goal
 * There are infinite programs that can be built, what does that mean?